 Don't let it be personal

-We all get sucked into trying to "win"— so we look good or don't make the group we represent look bad — which leads us to ignore logic and evidence that go against our original beliefs.
+We all get sucked into trying to "win"— so we look good or don't make the group we represent look bad — which leads us to ignore common knowledge, logic, and evidence that go against our own beliefs.
 So we agree to fight without making much progress.
 Just trying to prove our point without emotions and not a rational judgment about what's best for the team.
 Which leads us to the next section.

 Facts over emotions